squawpaw/morsecode/README.md

 A morse code translator written in react and SASS.

 ## TODO:
-1. ~~orgainze separate divs~~
-2. create 'flashy' animation
-3. ~~create title block~~
+1. ~~create 'flashy' animation~~
-4. react-ify the flashy "transmit" button
+2. ~~react-ify the flashy "transmit" button~~
-5. clipping path for MORSE title SVG?
+3. clipping path for MORSE title SVG?
+4. Adjust morse flashes to account for spaces in text